<span class=HomeSeeker SA Eligibility " />

 To find out if you are eligible to buy a home through HomeSeeker SA you need to answer 'yes' to the following statements.

-• My assets are valued at less than $643,500 (couple or family) OR $504,500 (single).
+• my assets are valued at less than $693,500 for couples or families – OR $543,750 for singles

-• If I do currently own a residential property I have a binding contract for the sale of that property in place.
+• If I do currently own a residential property, I have a binding contract in place for the sale of that property

 Disclaimer: Please note that eligibility for HomeSeeker SA does not guarantee a person will be able to obtain a home loan or any other finance required to purchase a home.
-Finance and home loan approvals are determined by relevant financial institutions based on various factors that are independent of the HomeSeeker SA eligibility criteria.
-The Government of South Australia and its agencies are not liable for any financial or legal consequences that may arise from a person’s inability to obtain a home loan or other finance, regardless of whether the person satisfies the HomeSeeker SA eligibility criteria.
+Finance and home loan approvals are determined by relevant financial institutions based on various factors that are independent of HomeSeeker SA eligibility criteria.
+The South Australian Government and its agencies are not liable for any financial or legal consequences that may arise from a person’s inability to obtain a home loan or other finance, regardless of whether the person satisfies the HomeSeeker SA eligibility criteria.
+If you are considering purchasing a HomeSeeker SA property, it is recommended that you explore your financing options thoroughly and seek expert advice, such as from a lender or mortgage broker.

 Back to Contents